Karin Prien: Member of the Hamburg Parliament, 2011–2017

-State Minister of Education in Schleswig-Holstein, 2017–present
+State Minister of Education in Schleswig-Holstein, 2017–2025

-After formation of a Jamaica coalition of CDU, FDP and Greens in the wake of the 2017 Schleswig-Holstein state election, Prien was appointed Minister of Education, Science and Culture of Schleswig-Holstein on 28 June 2017 and is part of the state government of Minister-President Günther.
+After formation of a Jamaica coalition of CDU, FDP and Greens in the wake of the 2017 Schleswig-Holstein state election, Prien was appointed Minister of Education, Science and Culture of Schleswig-Holstein on 28 June 2017 and became part of the state government of Minister-President Günther.

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, Prien was part of the working group on education policy, led by Annegret Kramp-Karrenbauer, Stefan Müller and Hubertus Heil.

-Since 17 November 2018 Prien has been one of the four deputy chairs of the CDU Schleswig-Holstein, succeeding State Minister for Justice Sabine Sütterlin-Waack who did not run for reelection.
+Since 17 November 2018, Prien has been one of the four deputy chairs of the CDU Schleswig-Holstein, succeeding State Minister for Justice Sabine Sütterlin-Waack who did not run for reelection.
 Prien supports the CDU-internal group "Union of the Middle," which is regarded as the counterpart of the conservative "value union."

 Ahead of the 2021 elections, CDU chairman Armin Laschet included Prien in his eight-member shadow cabinet for the Christian Democrats' campaign.

 Prien was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

+During the COVID-19 pandemic, Prien caused a controversy by tweeting that children were dying "with" Covid and only rarely "because of" it.
+While the limited data at the time did indeed suggest that only very few deaths of children in Germany could be attributed directly to Covid alone, users criticized Prien's implied assumption that vulnerable children with preexisting conditions did not deserve protection.
+Prien consequently deactivated her Twitter account.

+Upon being appointed to the federal government following the 2025 federal election, Prien was succeeded by Dorit Stenke on 7 May.